 1. Great Ocean Road, Australia

 Great Ocean Road has many scenic viewpoints that consist of winding roads, amazing coastal views, sandstone cliffs and dramatic seascapes along the road.
-This drive starts in Torquay , a 90-minute drive from the city center of Melbourne, and ends at Nelson.
-It is considered one of the best road trips in Australia.
+This drive starts in Torquay, a 90-minute drive from the city center of Melbourne, and ends at Nelson.
+If you’d like to extend this road trip, consider driving all the way to Adelaide!

 Highlights: Twelve Apostles, Bells Beach, Great Otway National Park, Aireys Inlet, Apollo Bay, London Arch, Loch Ard Gorge, The Grotto, Warrnambool, The Bay of Islands